spmallette/java-dse-driver/manual/address_resolution/README.md

 ```

 Note: the contact points provided while creating the `Cluster` are not translated, only
-addresses retrieved from or sent by Cassandra nodes are.
+addresses retrieved from or sent by DSE nodes are.

 ### EC2 multi-region

-If you deploy both Cassandra and client applications on Amazon EC2, and your cluster spans multiple regions, you'll have
+If you deploy both DSE and client applications on Amazon EC2, and your cluster spans multiple regions, you'll have
-to configure your Cassandra nodes to broadcast public RPC addresses.
+to configure your DSE nodes to broadcast public RPC addresses.

 However, this is not always the most cost-effective: if a client and a node are in the same region, it would be cheaper
 to connect over the private IP.
 Ideally, you'd want to pick the best address in each case.